 Only students with documented disabilities can be accepted into the program.
 However, students who believe they may have a disability could be evaluated to determine if they have a disability.
 If a student is unsure how to be evaluated, they may contact the disability specialist who can provide the student with local testing center information.

 The FOCUS program is structured to meet the individual student’s needs.
 During the freshman year, students are enrolled in phase I which provides intense weekly coaching and mentoring with the disability specialist.
 Once students feel comfortable, they can choose to enroll in phase II which is offered at a reduced cost and reduced meetings with the disability specialist.
 To learn more about the 4 Stages click here.

-Stop by my Mom's office.
-When I'm here, I may be sitting in the doorway watching everyone pass me by.
-Even if you find me sleeping, just come wake me - I'm always ready to play.
-Plus, I always enjoy meeting new friends.
-For more information on the FOCUS Program you may contact Dr. Rachel H. Meyer, Disability Specialist at firstname.lastname@example.org or 440 449 2046 or Eileen Delaney Kohut, at email@example.com or 440 646 8123.
+For more information on the FOCUS Program you may contact Morgan Weber, M.A., Disability Specialist at email@example.com or 440 449 2046 or Eileen Delaney Kohut, at firstname.lastname@example.org or 440 646 8123.